airyhq/airy/docs/docs/getting-started/installation/configuration.md

   - `brokers` comma separated list of the broker endpoints
   - `schema-registry` url to the Schema Registry
   - `commitInterval` the [Kafka Commit Interval](https://kafka.apache.org/documentation/#consumerconfigs_auto.commit.interval.ms) if you are using the included Helm chart

+### Ingress

+- `ingress`

+  - `https` set to `true` to enable HTTPS
+  - `loadbalancerAnnotations` list of annotations used to configure the LoadBalancer pointing to the ingress controller, in cloud environment (for AWS the following annotation is added by default: `service.beta.kubernetes.io/aws-load-balancer-type: nlb` )
+  - `letsencryptEmail` the e-mail address used for Let's Encrypt registration, when using HTTPS.

 ### Security